Let's talk. Let's talk about things from the inside. Let's share perspectives and ideas.

 to imago dei.**

-I dare believe that I may also play a part
+I dare believe that I may also

 as God's stumbling helper.